opencoca/lt2d_school_admin/README.md

 Have fun creating classes for the api to report.

-In this our version 1.1.2.2 release we've included an example database.
+In this our version v1.1.3 release, including the fall 2021 DB.

 ### Backup our production instance